porludom/text-detoxification/README.md

 ### Running the model
 Do the following to run the model
-    \item Download the repository.
+1. Download the repository.
 For example. using __git clone https://github.com/porludom/text-detoxification.git__
-    \item Run the __src/models/t5_use.py__ file with arguments specified below
+2. Run the __src/models/t5_use.py__ file with arguments specified below

 When running t5_use.py, you should specify the following arguments: